leobudima/elogii-blog/content/16-benefits-of-driver-route-software.md

 But, if you use **delivery drivers software**, that can’t happen

-The route planning tool automatically locates drivers and updates their position on the map on your screen in a matter of miliseconds.
+The route planning tool automatically locates drivers and updates their position on the map on your screen in a matter of milliseconds.

-Tha software uses geolocation and GPS positioning.
+The software uses geolocation and GPS positioning.

 Thanks to [**geocoding**](https://desktop.arcgis.com/en/arcmap/latest/manage-data/geocoding/what-is-geocoding.htm#:\~:text=Geocoding%20is%20the%20process%20of,at%20once%20in%20a%20table.), you can track fleets, vehicles, drivers, or orders across the last mile.